-The Queen is a fan of The Durrells
+The Queen is reportedly a fan of the ITV show

 He continued: "The crew member said that someone who saw the picture told him, 'I loved him in The Durrells, it's one of my favourite shows.'
 I just said, 'Oh, that's good,' thanked him and walked off.
 They said it was the most under-appreciated reply to their story.
 Because the fan they were talking about was the Queen.
 This crew member has managed to get this picture of me to the Queen who’d said that she loved me in The Durrells!
 The real life Queen.
 So we have another fan!
 It was a great thing for us.
 We were so pleased."